Tempura is a deep-fried dish that the Japanese have made for centuries. When did it originate? Let us find out through the history of Tempura Day!

 The idea that the word “tempura” may have been derived from the Portuguese noun tempero, meaning a condiment or seasoning of any kind, or from the verb temperar, meaning “to season” has not been substantiated.
 The term “tempura” is thought to have gained popularity in southern Japan; it became widely used to refer to any sort of food prepared using hot oil, including some already existing Japanese foods.
 Today, the word “tempura” is also commonly used to refer to satsuma age, a fried fish cake that is made without batter.
 In Bangladesh, the blossoms of pumpkins or marrows are often deep-fried with a gram of rice flour spice mix, creating a Bengali style tempura known as kumro ful bhaja.

-How to celebrate the delicious Tempura Day
+How to celebrate Tempura Day

 Celebrating Tempura Day is easy.
 You gather up the ingredients necessary to create a tempura, be it a homemade recipe or one you found online, and make the dish to serve it with family as a happy dinner meal.
 You could decide to have tempura prawns or starter or you could opt for a main dish that incorporates tempura, such as the ones we mentioned earlier.